 When you’ve spent time and effort learning a coding language like Python or R, simplifying data science projects for non-coders can feel like a step in the wrong direction—especially given the access to libraries and frameworks for AI/ML that those languages offer.

 On the surface, that’s completely fair.
 However, the hard truth that companies and their analytics teams must face is that less than 1% of machine learning models have their desired impact.
-And that comes at a time when organizations are looking to increase the ROI on artificial intelligence, machine learning, and advanced analytics efforts to 6.7 times in the next two to three years according to an upcoming commissioned study conducted by Forrester Consulting on behalf of RapidMiner.
+And that comes at a time when organizations are looking to increase the ROI on artificial intelligence, machine learning, and advanced analytics efforts to 6.7 times in the next two to three years according to Accelerate Your Data-Driven Transformation, a commissioned study conducted by Forrester Consulting on behalf of RapidMiner.
 Regardless of individual preferences for how to create a model, most can agree that those results won’t cut it in a competitive business environment.

 So what’s going wrong?

 While there are a few factors creating this dilemma, most research points to the fact that companies are overinvesting in building advanced analytics functions without promoting organization-wide data fluency.
 To put it in plain English, execs hire a bunch of employees for roles they’ve never previously hired for, isolate those employees from the rest of the business, and expect them to magically find insight that’ll create a sustainable competitive advantage.
 Truthfully, it’s a wonder that this approach works even 1% of the time.